Coventry Moving Costs: What Affects Time and Pricing

 Example 4: Two-bed house to two-bed house

-Example 5: Upper-floor apartment, long internal routes
+Example 5: Upper-floor apartment with long internal routes

 How to keep the move efficient